kilobyte/ptok/README.md

 ====================

 [Explained here](https://en.wikipedia.org/wiki/Dynamic_perfect_hashing);
-more complex and possibly somewhat slower (when 1-threaded) than Cuckoo.
+more complex than Cuckoo but also needs to check only two hash entries (albeit in different tables).
 The data is split into small pieces that can be locked separately, except for whole-table rewrites; we can nearly eliminate those by growing by huge amounts (1 → 256 → 65536 → 16777216 → 4G entries).
 Old tables can even be RCU leaked — we don't care about pieces so much smaller than live data that leak only once.

 ### RCU + deletion lock